Code-Institute-Submissions/valerieniloinsigh31-Project-1-Drama-Classes_NovResub/README.md

 <h4>Wireframes</h4>

-Wireframes are often used in website design.
+Wireframes are often used in website design and are relevant to the skeleton plane..
 These are 2D models of what finished product will be which should be completed at the research phase.
 As referenced earlier, I used Balsamiq to create my wireframe, a simplified, stripped down version of what I wanted my website to be.

 It worked as a starting point and helped me to decide on the form, information architecture and arrangement.

-It allowed me to see the overall balance of elements and structure and to decide on what gets included andhow it's organised
+It allowed me to see the overall balance of elements and structure and to decide on what gets included andhow it's organised.

-Wireframes allow us to revisit stratgey and goals

 Per the tutorials, the wireframes help the develop to revisit the strategy and goals of the website and to investigate whether the relationships work and does it make sense (labels, arrangement and navigation)

 5. Surface Plane:

 The surface plane is a visual language that provides information and context.
 It provides colour, layout, fonts, images, order, sequence and the site's identity.

-Provides economy- important elements easily recognised. i dneoted this with italics and boldings as well as heading size and the structure of the secitons
+It is also concerned with economy- important elements should be easily recognised.
+I applied this with italics and boldings as well as heading size and the structure of the sections.

 I considered progressive disclosure, and as the user moves through navigational elements, the welcome page leads to far more information on the 'Our Mission' page and finally interaction is expected on the Sign-Up page.

-Color contrast between foreground and background.
+I also considered color contrast between foreground and background.
 I used the colour combination of purple on white throughout as it was simple but stark and offered adequate contrast so as to ensure that all of the text was legible  and consistent.

 I used the font of Verdana as I researched fond online and it was recommended as highly legible no matter what font size.